 There were some nice views of the river Torridge along this bike trail.
 Read my full blog post about the Tarka trail and family cycling in Favourite Family Cycling Routes – Devon’s Tarka Trail.

 Want to see my camera or car bike rack recommendations?
-Take a look at my Resources page.
+Take a look at my Shop page.